MisterKappa/butterflight-tx-lua-scripts/README.md

 ## Installing
 !!
 IMPORTANT: DON'T COPY THE CONTENTS OF THIS REPOSITORY ONTO YOUR SDCARD !!
-!!
-SAVE and DELETE all existant BF script before !!

-Unzip the file and copy the 2 folders (BF and SCRIPTS) to the root of the SD card.
+Unzip the file and copy the 2 folders (BFL and SCRIPTS) to the root of the SD card.

 ## Adding the script as a telemetry page
 Setting up the script as a telemetry page will enable access at the press of a button.